 It's best to use our broadband address checker tool to see if Satellite Internet is the right option for your location.

-ADSL is the most common internet connection type in New Zealand.
+ADSL is one of the most common internet types in New Zealand.
 ADSL offers a variety of speeds depending on your location.
 Some households get fast ADSL and some get very slow ADSL.
 To find out if you have a fast or slow connection we recommend using an Broadband Speed Checker to find out your download speed.

-If your download speed scored below 10Mbps you have a very slow internet connection and should consider upgrading to Gravity satellite internet as a faster internet solution.
+If your download speed consistently shows to have a slow internet connection, should consider upgrading to Gravity satellite internet for a faster solution.

 4G internet is a form of wireless broadband that grants internet access directly from a nearby cell phone tower.
 This is the preferred internet option for households with slow (or no) ADSL internet connection and who are in range of a stable 4G connection.
 A common issue when it comes to 4G internet is when your coverage is patchy, you are likely to experience a frustratingly unstable internet connection.
 Satellite internet is the best alternative to patchy (or no) 4G internet connection.